DHRI-Curriculum/ProjectLab/lessons.md

 ## Challenge

-Very quickly, try to think of all the different types of data your project will involve.
+Try to think of all the different types of data your project will involve.

 - Where will you store your data?
 - Is your software open source?